Written by: The TCM Group

 Be an engaging leader: Great leaders embody confidence, competence, integrity and respect among some of their characteristics.
 In essence, inspire female employees to aspire towards leadership roles and progression by showcasing leadership in a positive accessible light.

 Ready to start your journey towards equitable change for women?
 Reach out to our Leadership & Coaching team.
-Additionally, on March 29th 2023, we’ll be hosting an exclusive webinar ‘Women in Leadership’ with our Directors, Harriette Wolff and Ginette Oliver, alongside our Coaching Coordinator Amy Thurstan, as they outline the benefits of improving diversity in leadership and how leaders can support and develop employees into leadership positions through training and coaching.
+We hosted an exclusive webinar ‘Women in Leadership’ with our Directors, Harriette Wolff and Ginette Oliver, alongside our Coaching Coordinator Amy Thurstan, who outlined the benefits of improving diversity in leadership and how leaders can support and develop employees into leadership positions through training and coaching.
+Watch the recording below.

 No Fields Found.